Innovation for a new moment

 Collaborating across companies with Slack Connect

-Deepening engagement with colleagues inside our organisation is a part of the solution.
-But none of us work in a bubble – we need to connect the entirety of our working lives.
-We launched Slack Connect last year and saw incredible growth during the pandemic because our customers and their customers, partners and vendors thought that it was such a valuable tool.
+Deepening engagement with colleagues inside our organization is a part of the solution.
+But none of us work in a bubble—we need to connect the entirety of our working lives.
+We launched Slack Connect last year and saw incredible growth during the pandemic because our customers and their customers, partners and vendors thought it was such a valuable tool.
 It brought the same secure, productive collaboration of Slack to all relationships.

 Over 74,000 paid customers are using Slack Connect, up from over 64,000 at the end of last quarter.